 In the current call handling ecosystem, users can explicitly reject a call or later mark a call as being unwanted by issuing a 607 SIP response code (Unwanted) [RFC8197].
 Figure 1 and Figure 2 show the operation of the 607 SIP response code.
 The User Agent Server (UAS) indicates the call was unwanted.
 As [RFC8197] explains, not only does the called party desire to reject that call, they can let their proxy know that they consider future calls from that source unwanted.

-Upon receipt of the 607 response from the UAS, the proxy may send call information to a call analytics engine.
+Upon receipt of the 607 response from the UAS, the proxy may send unwanted call indicators, such as the value of the From header field and other information elements, to a call analytics engine.
 For various reasons described in [RFC8197], if a network operator receives multiple reports of unwanted calls, that may indicate that the entity placing the calls is likely to be a source of unwanted calls for many people.
 As such, other customers of the service provider may want the service provider to automatically reject calls on their behalf.

-Another value of the 607 rejection is presuming the proxy forwards the response code to the User Agent Client (UAC), the calling UAC or intervening proxies will also learn the user is not interested in receiving calls from that sender.
+There is another value of the 607 rejection code.
+Presuming the proxy forwards the response code to the User Agent Client (UAC), the calling UAC or intervening proxies will also learn the user is not interested in receiving calls from that sender.